ermouth/couchbox/README.md

 ### Api and workers

 TLDR: all REST API request listeners run in a single worker.
-However, several identical round-robin workers can run simultaneously in different threads.
+However, several similar round-robin workers can run simultaneously in different threads.

 So Couchbox api feature provides a farm of identical monolith single-threaded web servers.
 On any monitored ddoc change all farm workers restart one by one,